About Te Rito o Rotowhio

 • Taurapa

-• Once Tauira have a sound understanding of how to weave these pieces, they will then move on to developing and refining their skill set
+• Once tauira have a sound understanding of how to weave these pieces, they will then move on to developing and refining their skill set.

 Meet The Tutors